 Do I need a permit?

 Citizens from the Nordic countries, the European Union (EU) and European Economic Area (EEA) and Switzerland are entitled to live and work in Denmark.
-However, if you are a EU/EEA or Swiss citizen and wish to reside in Denmark for more than three months, you must apply for a registration certificate at International Citizen Service or the Regional State Administration (Statsforvaltningen) on your arrival to Denmark.
+However, if you are an EU/EEA or Swiss citizen and intend to reside in Denmark for more than three months, you must apply for a registration certificate at International Citizen Service or the State Administration (Statsforvaltningen) on your arrival to Denmark.